Askannz/optimus-manager/README.md

 * **Custom Xorg config :** optimus-manager works by auto-generating a Xorg configuration file and putting it into `/etc/X11/xorg.conf.d/`.
 If you already have custom Xorg configuration files at that location or at `/etc/X11/xorg.conf `, it is strongly advised that you remove anything GPU-related from them to make sure that they do not interfere with the GPU switching process.

-* **Nvidia-generated Xorg config :** Similarly, if you have ever used the `nvidia-xonfig` utility or the `Save to X Configuration File` button in the Nvidia control panel, a Xorg config file may have been generated at `/etc/X11/xorg.conf `.
+* **Nvidia-generated Xorg config :** Similarly, if you have ever used the `nvidia-xconfig` utility or the `Save to X Configuration File` button in the Nvidia control panel, a Xorg config file may have been generated at `/etc/X11/xorg.conf `.
 It is highly recommended to delete it before trying to switch GPUs.

 * **Manjaro-generated Xorg config :** Manjaro has its own driver utility called MHWD that also auto-generates a Xorg config file at `/etc/X11/xorg.conf.d/90-mhwd.conf`. optimus-manager will automatically delete that file to avoid issues.